In this guide

 Transport

 Nijmegen Centraal connects the city to the main Dutch rail network.
 Arnhem is 15 minutes east — useful for connections north and for the Arnhem–Nijmegen metropolitan area job market.
 Utrecht is around 60 minutes; Amsterdam Centraal is around 90 minutes.
-Connections to Germany run from Arnhem rather than Nijmegen directly, but the short hop east makes cross-border travel reasonably straightforward.
+Connections to Germany run from Arnhem rather than Nijmegen directly, but the short hop east makes cross-border travel fairly simple.

 Within the city, cycling is the standard.
 The Radboud campus is around 2–3 km from the city centre — a 10–15 minute ride — and Radboudumc is adjacent to the university.
 The city has good cycling infrastructure, though the hills in the southern parts of the city are more pronounced than in most Dutch cities.
 If you have not cycled hills before, the area around the Valkhof will be a small adjustment.